 Antiviral medications for influenza

 The neuraminidase inhibitors are the preferred class of antivirals approved for use in New Zealand.
 They include TAMIFLU® (oseltamivir) and RELENZA® (zanamivir) which are active against influenza A and B viruses.
-Antiviral resistance to both oseltamivir and zanamivir in circulating influenza viruses is currently low, however resistance may emerge in some patients (e.g. the immune-compromised) in association with treatment.
+Antiviral resistance to both oseltamivir and zanamivir in circulating influenza viruses is currently low.
+However, resistance may emerge in some patients (e.g. those who are immunocompromised) in association with treatment.
 Please refer to the Medsafe website www.medsafe.govt.nz for the TAMIFLU® AND RELENZA® data sheets.

-Guidance on influenza prevalence can be obtained from regional influenza surveillance reports, these are updated weekly and available at http://www.surv.esr.cri.nz/virology/influenza_weekly_update.php during the season.
+Guidance on when influenza is circulating in the community can be obtained from regional influenza surveillance reports, these are updated weekly and available at http://www.surv.esr.cri.nz/virology/influenza_weekly_update.php during the season.
 Antiviral resistance data is included in the report at the end of October and the annual report in March the following year.

-TAMIFLU® is approved for the treatment of persons 1 year and older.
-RELENZA® is approved for the treatment of persons 5 years and older; however it is not recommended for people with underlying respiratory disease (e.g. asthma, COPD).
+TAMIFLU® is approved for treatment of influenza in adults and children aged 2 weeks and older.
+RELENZA® is approved for the treatment of adults and children aged 5 years and older.

-Limited information regarding the use of TAMIFLU in children from birth to <1 year old is available, although it was approved for use during the 2009 pandemic.
+Limited information regarding the use of TAMIFLU in children from birth to under 1 year of age is available, although it was approved for use during the 2009 pandemic.

 Treatment is recommended as early as possible for patients with suspected or confirmed influenza who are hospitalised, have severe influenza, progressive illness or are at higher risk of severe outcomes.